English grammar, vocabulary, and listening comprehension exercises

 Idioms starting with E

-Here is our list of popular "E" idioms that are used in American English:
+Here is our list of American idioms that start with "E":

-(To give someone an) earful:
+(To give someone) an earful:

 Easy! (command):